- Why Should I Visit the Holy Land?

 - Will the itinerary allow and encourage you to meet with Jews, Christians and Muslims?

 - Will the itinerary make use of both Israeli and Palestinian services, such as restaurants, hotels, local tour guides, transportation, and shops?

 - Are they flexible to meet the priorities and specific requests you have as travellers?

 - The majority of tours to the Holy Land use mainly Israeli tourist services and tour operators.
 However, Palestinians are experienced in providing safe and knowledgeable services and have strong connections to local Christian groups.
 Consider using one of these groups when planning your trip.
 A good place to learn more about a Palestinian perspective on planning a trip to the Holy Land is the Alternative Tourism Group’s website.

 The Siraj Center is a Palestinian alternative tourism operator that offers a variety of travel and pilgrimage opportunities.
 Their vision is “to welcome international visitors to immerse themselves into Palestinian hospitality, our cultural heritage and unspoiled nature, bringing about a life-enriching exchange and understanding between Palestinians and visitors from other cultural, religious and social backgrounds.”
 The Siraj Center has pre-planned tours but will also work with groups to create an itinerary that matches their specific needs.

 - The Alternative Tourism Group has developed a Code of Conduct that applies to both travellers to the Holy Land and to Palestinians receiving travellers to their communities.
 This Code was developed by a number of Palestinian groups who encourage travellers to the Holy Land to be sensitive to local realities and experience a diversity of people.
 It is a short guide to help you plan an ethical pilgrimage.

-If you would like to connect with United Church partners when you travel to the Holy Land, please contact:
+If you would like to connect with United Church partners when you travel to the Holy Land or join a United Church Come and See program to the Holy Land, please contact: